Alcibiades-Capital/valorem-website/site/_docs/trade-api-usage.md

 The full working example can be found [here](https://github.com/valorem-labs-inc/trade-interfaces/tree/main/docs/examples/typescript/src/RFQ_taker.ts).

-Note: the below code is for demonstration purposes only so you should create your own robust stream handling for production.
+Note: the below code is for demonstration purposes only; you should create your own robust stream handling for production.
 ```typescript
 import { BigNumber, constants } from 'ethers';  // v5.5.0
 const { formatUnits } = utils;